top of page

 Dr. Marongiu's Non-Profit organization

-stoPD provides support, intense exercise programs, arts programs, and education to encourage proactivity and a positive shift in perspective toward the future.
-Our strategic intervention is integrated and personalized to improve self-confidence and social interactions.
+Beyond the lab, Dr. Marongiu is also a strong advocate for exercise and healthy living as pillars of brain health.
+She is co-founder and president of stoPD (Support and Training to Overcome Parkinson's disease) a Bi-Coastal 501c3 Non-Profit organization devoted to bettering the quality of life for people living with Parkinson's disease and their families. stoPD provides support, intense exercise programs, arts programs, and education to encourage proactivity and a positive shift in perspective toward the future. stoPD strategic intervention is integrated and personalized to improve self-confidence and social interactions.

 bottom of page